 When schema-dts generates types, it uses a very similar model as described

 above.
-Notably different, is that I use type intersections (A & B
+Notably different, is that I use type intersections (A & B) instead of

 that show up.